Ivan Katanušić

 Ivan Katanušić (born 22 May 1991) is a Croatian Paralympic athlete.

+Career

 He won the silver medal in the men's discus throw F64 event at the 2020 Summer Paralympics held in Tokyo, Japan.
 He is also a two-time bronze medalist at the World Para Athletics Championships and he has also won medals at the World Para Athletics European Championships.